...

 Key Functional Differences

-Lifts work best for restricted usages because of their compact size and easy operation methods.
+elevators work best for restricted usages because of their compact size and easy operation methods.
 Elevators serve complex spaces with maximum speed capacity and comfort characteristics, which makes them suitable for residential and commercial settings.

-Types of Lifts and Elevators
+Types of elevators and Elevators

-Types of Lifts:
+Types of elevators:

-1. Platform Lifts
+1. Platform elevators

-2. Stair Lifts
+2. Stair elevators

 3. Dumbwaiters